dvanoni/notero/README.md

 The **Title** property can be named something other than `Name` as long as it does not conflict with any of the other property names.
 The name and type of the other properties must be configured exactly as specified here.
+Note that property names are case-sensitive, so the capitalization must match exactly.

 | Property Name      | Property Type | Notes                                                                                               |
 | ------------------ | ------------- | --------------------------------------------------------------------------------------------------- |